 Prospective students are welcome to contact faculty representatives of the areas of emphasis to learn of current research activities and opportunities.

-Occupational Health Services Research (OHSR) develops performance measures and assesses the organization, access, cost, quality and outcomes of care for work-related health problems.
-It also designs and evaluates preventive and curative programs that deliver care effectively, efficiently and equitably.
+Occupational health services researchers develop performance measures and assesses the organization, access, cost, quality and outcomes of care for work-related health problems.
+They also design and evaluate preventive and curative programs that deliver care effectively, efficiently and equitably.
 The occupational health AOE is based on the custom AOE model, but includes standardized features necessary to meet the particular needs of ERC OHSR trainees as well as the requirements of the ERC training grant.

-ERC OHSR trainees must complete a custom AOE of at least 16 units, developed in consultation with their mentor and/or the ERC OSHRT Program Director.
+ERC OHSR trainees must complete a custom AOE of at least 15 credits, developed in consultation with their mentor and/or the ERC OSHR Program Director.
 The custom AOE must meet the following criteria: